Readit News logoReadit News

 dws commented on Lore Harp McGovern built a microcomputer empire from her suburban home every.to/the-crazy-ones/t... · Posted by u/adrianhon

-rsynnott · a year ago
+rsynnott · 2 years ago

 Wait, how did remote first work in the 60s?
 Did they post in punchcards?
 TTYs weren't really much of a thing at that stage, were they?